 Baseline analysis was undertaken by compiling disparate data sets from utility providers, government agencies, institutes and Council into Kinesis' web-based analytical platform - CCAP City.
-Greenhouse gas emissions (GPC BASIC compliant scopes 1, 2 and 3), as well as trends in solar PV uptake and generation and car share data for the region, are presented and discussed in this section.
+Greenhouse gas emissions, as well as trends in solar PV uptake and generation and car share data for the region, are presented and discussed in this section.